Thrifty Ways to Thieve Your Mother: Production

 Writer Jessica Conrad based the story on her own experience of wearing her mother's clothes and feeling "cool" when they came back into fashion.
 She wanted to present the feeling of the late 1990s and early 2000s for current-day children and included references to the Delia's brand and the television series Dawson's Creek.
 Director Gabriel DeFrancesco also encountered a similar experience while making the episode because his mother-in-law was sending his wife's old clothes for his children.
 A reference to the seventh season episode "Summer of 4 Ft.
 2" where Lisa dresses differently was cut from the episode.

 Executive producer Matt Selman stated that the opening scene of the Simpsons streaming a movie was a commentary about how "the streaming is so desperate for short-term money that they're eroding the value of the movie theater experience".

 Paul Brittain guest starred as Shawn Garrett Evanson.
 Brittain previously appeared in the thirty-fourth season episode "From Beer to Paternity" as a different character.
 David Herman guest starred as Clincher.
 Herman previously appeared in the twenty-sixth season episode "Simpsorama" as Scruffy from the television series Futurama, created by Simpsons creator Matt Groening.
 Cole Escola guest starred as Devin, and Stephanie Hsu guest starred as Vidalia.

 The title of the episode is based on the name of the Paul Simon song "50 Ways to Leave Your Lover".

 Cultural references

 The 1990s television series Keagan's Pond that Marge and Lisa watch is a parody of the television series Dawson's Creek.
 Conrad based the scene on the idea of families watching old shows together during the COVID-19 lockdowns.
 The television series Clincher that Homer watches is a parody of the television series Reacher.
 Conrad became a fan of the series while writing the episode.

+The scene where Lisa walks through the school changing outfits with each transition must have been inspired by a scene from the movie "The Devil Wears Prada."
+When Andrea walks through the streets of New York and the offices of Runway magazine with a similar staging.